 Drained moorlands release CO2.
-Infographic: Lena Gubler, Swiss Federal Institute for Forest, Snow and Landscape Research/Raffinerie Multiple benefits It's not for nothing that moors are protected areas.
+Infographic: Lena Gubler, Swiss Federal Institute for Forest, Snow and Landscape Research/Raffinerie Intact moorland for long-term carbon storage On drained moorland, oxygen penetrates into the soil and converts the bound carbon in the peat soil into CO_2 , which then escapes into the atmosphere.
+To rewet moorland, the drainage ditches must be closed off structurally.
+As soon as the moor returns to its natural intact state, the high water level inhibits the decomposition of the organic material in which large amounts of CO_2 are permanently stored.
+The climate protection project is made possible thanks to a new methodology used by the Swiss Federal Research Institute WSL, which estimates the amount of CO_2 emissions that are avoided as a result of rewetting.
+According to this approach, the top 50 cm of renaturalised moorland will bind the emissions of 925 tonnes of CO_2 per hectare over the next 50 to 100 years.
+Multiple benefits It's not for nothing that moors are protected areas.
 They are hotspots of biodiversity, since intact moorland provides habitats for rare or even endangered animal and plant species.
 Renaturalisation also improves flood protection, prevents water pollution, and improves the micro-climate and the landscape.
 Moorlands provide people with recreational space too, while the funds for the upkeep of the moor mostly flow into regional businesses.
-This project contributes to 3 SDGs (as of end 2022):
+This project contributes to 3 SDGs:

 Find out how myclimate reports these SDGs in our FAQ.
 These SDGs have been approved by myclimate: